PanDAWMS/panda-server/README.txt

 Release Note

 * current
+  * use native DQ2 in copyArchive and datasetMgr
   * use python2.5 for copyArchive and prio-mgr
   * use native DQ2 in Setupper
   * fixed guid generation for user's log